mdagcilar/Java_CRDT_Library/README.md

-# Java_CRDT_Library
+#A State-based CRDT library for Convergent data structures

-#What is a CRDT?
+# What is a CRDT?

 CRDTs are inspired by the work of Marc Shapiro, Preguiça, Baquero, and Zawirski.
 In distributed computing, a conflict-free replicated data type (abbreviated CRDT) is a type of specially-designed data structure used to achieve strong eventual consistency (SEC) and monotonicity (absence of rollbacks).
 There are two alternative routes to ensuring SEC: operation-based CRDTs and state-based CRDTs.
 Simple Conflict-free Replicated Data Types (CRDTs) for distributed systems.
 CRDTs on different replicas can diverge from one another but at the end they can be safely merged providing an eventually consistent value.
 In other words, CRDTs have a merge method that is idempotent, commutative and associative.